We actually help you build out marketing.

 Our fund has lots of marketing leaders as LPs.
 They're available for questions, referrals, & recommendations too.

-Our fund is backed by Bain Capital Ventures and Atacama Ventures; GPs including Aileen Lee (Cowboy Ventures), Elizabeth Yin (Hustle Fund) Andy McLoughlin (Uncork Capital), Adam Nelson (FirstMark), Jonathan Heiliger (Vertex Ventures), Avichal Garg (Electric Capital), Niv Dror (Deploy Capital & Shurg Capital).
+Our fund is backed by Bain Capital Ventures and Atacama Ventures; GPs including Aileen Lee (Cowboy Ventures), Elizabeth Yin (Hustle Fund) Andy McLoughlin (Uncork Capital), Adam Nelson (FirstMark), Jonathan Heiliger (Vertex Ventures), and Avichal Garg (Electric Capital).

-Plus founders, operators, and 50+ marketers with leadership experience at B2B Startups including Airtable, Alloy, AngelList, Asana, Atlassian, Box, Carta, Dropbox, Flexport, Glassdoor, Mode, Oyster, Plaid, Slack, Splunk, Wealthfront.
+Plus founders, operators, and 75+ marketers with leadership experience at B2B Startups including Airtable, Alloy, AngelList, Asana, Atlassian, Box, Carta, Dropbox, Flexport, Glassdoor, Mode, Oyster, Plaid, Ramp, Slack, Splunk, & Wealthfront.

 Emily & Kathleen (Managing Partners @ MKT1) discuss angel & fund investing as a marketing operator.